Weno1/Drift-bandit-fura/README.md

 # Drift-bandit-fura 🏎️💨

-**Drift-bandit-fura** is a remote-controlled drift car project developed for a university assignment.
-The system consists of a custom-built vehicle and a handheld remote pilot, both powered by the **Raspberry Pi Pico 2 W**.
-The car features wireless control, high-performance brushless drift mechanics, a custom lighting system, and integrated sound effects.
+**Drift-bandit-fura** is an innovative remote-controlled drift car project developed for a university assignment.
+This system features a custom-built vehicle and a handheld remote pilot, both powered by the **Raspberry Pi Pico 2 W**.
+The car boasts wireless control, high-performance brushless drift mechanics, a custom lighting system, and integrated sound effects.

 ## 📋 Features

-- **Wireless Communication**: Utilizes the Raspberry Pi Pico 2 W (RP2350) for robust low-latency control between the pilot and the car.
+- **Wireless Communication**: Utilizes the Raspberry Pi Pico 2 W (RP2350) for robust, low-latency control between the pilot and the car.
-- **Brushless Power**: High-speed drifting capabilities using a Brushless DC motor and ESC.
+- **Brushless Power**: High-speed drifting capabilities powered by a Brushless DC motor and ESC.
-- **Interactive Lighting**: Remotely controlled Headlights, Brake Lights, and Underglow.
+- **Interactive Lighting**: Remotely controlled headlights, brake lights, and underglow.
 - **On-Demand Audio**: Sound effects triggered manually via remote buttons.
-- **Dual-Role Architecture**: Single codebase supporting both Pilot and Car modes via configuration.
+- **Dual-Role Architecture**: A single codebase supporting both Pilot and Car modes via configuration.

 ## 🛠️ Hardware Requirements